Spiritual-Entanglement/rumc-snsg/Revelation/06-ChristAndTheChurches-Ch2-Part01.md

 	  - Asia Minor
 		- Christianity was spreading rapidly (NIVAC)
 		  - Some area officials complained to their superiors that the pagan temples were seeing less and less worshipers.
 (NIVAC)
-	  - These seven churches are stragicly located to reach out to other areas of the Roman Empire.
+	  - These seven churches are strategically located to reach out to other areas of the Roman Empire.
 (NIVAC)
 	  - Acts 19:31 ("officials of the province") that Asiarchs, church leadership, met yearly in a cycle of these cities.
 (NIVAC)
 	  - John probably does not have enough material or secretaries to dictate a book to each church.
 (NIVAC)
     - To the church as a whole, as we can see ourselves in any one or more of those specific churches.